cobrimusic/nestj-ivoy-api/README.md

 $ docker-compose up
 ```

-# start the GraphQL Playground (GraphQL is started at http://localhost:3000/graphql)
+Start the GraphQL Playground (GraphQL is started at http://localhost:3000/graphql)

 ## Running some querys